-To qualify for the RTB scheme you must have been a secure tenant for at least five years.
+To qualify for the RTB scheme you must have been a secure tenant for at least three years.

 If you are a secure tenant and your tenancy began before 18 January 2005 you are eligible for the RTB scheme.

-If you became a secure tenant after 18 January 2005 you will be eligible for the RTB scheme when you have had a secured tenancy for a consecutive period of five years or more.
-The five years or more do not have to be in a Lambeth Council home.
+If you are a secure tenant for three or more years you are eligible for the RTB scheme.
+The three years or more do not have to be in a Lambeth Council home.
 They can be with another council or with other public sector landlords.

 You do not qualify for the RTB scheme if you: